gudbergur/appnginpinger/README.md

 -----

-Just move app.yaml.template to app.yaml and settings.py.template to settings.py and configure to suit you, create a app on App Engine then deploy to App Engine via appcfg.py or Google App Engine Launcher.
+Just move app.yaml.template to app.yaml and settings.py.template to settings.py and configure to suit you, create a app on App Engine then deploy via appcfg.py or Google App Engine Launcher.

 This shouldn't be more than a 5 minute process.